Just a quick update - first of all, thanks. Thanks for all the kind words that came our way today.

 Our neuro said it sounded like he had a 'cluster' of seizures because they said it sounded like he had 2 seperate seizures in the time the whole 'episode' happened.

 And now we wait.
 Again.
 Still.
 We wait.
 Obviously no one can say when or if he'll have another seizure.
 Dr. Smyser said that we could opt to go ahead and start medication but we want to give it a little time and see what happens.
 He's going to send us some literature about different anti-seizure medications so we can decide what looks *best* (ha) if a next step has to be taken.
 It kind of sounds like with his guidance, we can choose the one with the most optimal side effects....If that even makes sense.
+He didn't have any more episodes all day.
+By the time we got home and fed him something more than animal crackers and apple juice he was pretty much totally back to his own self.
+He was happy and sassy and ready to play.

 Now Luke's sleeping and I wonder how we sleep easily tonight (or the next night, or the next....).
 We're not the first parents whose child has had a seizure (duh).
 But it is our first seizure with Luke.
 And I know we'll sleep - we're both wiped out today.
 But how do we sleep easily?
 When Dan was finished putting him down for the night, my heart was just racing.
 Dan's already upstairs checking on him right now.
 Not that it will really tell us anything just by looking at him - but we'll feel better.